Homemade Apple Turnovers (With Puff Pastry)

 Want more?
 Check out these other apple pie recipes:

-Learn how to make Homemade Apple Turnovers with puff pastry and apple pie filling from scratch.
-Recipe makes 4 apple pie turnovers.
+Learn how to make homemade Apple Turnovers with puff pastry and apple pie filling to enjoy as a flaky fall treat.
+Recipe makes 4 apple pie turnover

 Ingredients